arctco/cinematiqueandroid/README.md

 No ads.
 No premium tiers locking away basic features.
 No subscription paywalls.

-AI features include 5 free interactions.
-For unlimited use, add your own Gemini API key (stored locally, costs ~pennies).
+To use AI features, add your own Gemini API key (stored locally, costs ~pennies).

 ---